Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Background

+To measure the diversity among a given set of molecules, several existing metrics have been proposed. \citet{hu2024hamiltonian} divides these metrics into two main categories: reference-based and distance-based.
+A reference-based metric compares a molecular set with a reference set to find the intersection.
+Distance-based metrics use pairwise distances among the molecular set to determine the diversity.
 In this work, both metrics are applied.
 As the representative reference-based metric, the number of molecular scaffolds, also known as Bemis-Murcko scaffolds \cite{bemis1996properties}, is used.
-As a distance-based metric serves the number of \emph{diverse actives}\footnote{divese actives is termed diverse hits in previous work by \citet{renz2024diverse}} metric by \citet{renz2024diverse}, which is based on \#Circles metric proposed by \citet{xie2023much}.
-Following the work by \citet{renz2024diverse} but using the terminology of predicted active molecules rather than hit molecules, we define the number of diverse actives for distance threshold $D$ by
+As a distance-based metric, we utilize the number of \emph{diverse actives}\footnote{Diverse actives is termed diverse hits in previous work by \citet{renz2024diverse}.} metric by \citet{renz2024diverse}, which is based on \#Circles metric proposed by \citet{xie2023much}.
+Following the definition by \citet{renz2024diverse} but using the terminology of predicted active molecules (rather than hit molecules), the number of diverse actives for distance threshold $D$ is defined by

-where $\mathcal{H}$ is a set of predicted active molecules, $\mathcal{P}$ is the power set, $d(x,y)$ is the distance between molecules $x$ and $y$.
-As suggested by \cite{renz2024diverse}, we use the MaxMinPicker algorithm \cite{ashton2002identification} implemented in RDKit \cite{landrum2006rdkit} to find an approximate maximal value of the cardinality of $C$, where the maximal value depends on the random picking order.
+where $\mathcal{H}$ is a set of predicted active molecules, $2^\mathcal{H}$ is the power set, $d(x,y)$ is the distance between molecules $x$ and $y$.
+As suggested by \cite{renz2024diverse}, we use the MaxMin algorithm \cite{ashton2002identification} implemented in RDKit \cite{landrum2006rdkit} to find an approximate maximal value of the cardinality of $C$.